mongodb/docs-node/source/includes/crud/example-identical-code.rst

-.. note:: Identical Code Snippets
+.. note:: Identical Code Examples

-   The JavaScript and TypeScript code snippets above are identical.
+   The following JavaScript and TypeScript code examples are identical.
 There are no TypeScript specific features of the driver relevant to this use case.